goatcorp/DIPs/text/0000-chat-api-improvements.md

 [reference-level-explanation]: #reference-level-explanation

-**Implementation details are pending discussion of features, but are outlined as follows:**

-- All occurrances of sender ID fields and paramters are renamed to reflect that they are timestamps.
+- All occurrances of sender ID fields and parameters are renamed to reflect that they are timestamps.
+- An enumeration for chat message source is created (`Game`, `Dalamud`, and `Plugin`).
-- The majority of the logic in `ChatGui.HandlePrintMessageDetour` is split into a new function, with parameters for the chat message source.
+- The majority of the logic in `ChatGui.HandlePrintMessageDetour` is split into a new function, with parameters for the chat message source enum and plugin name.
-- The hook that redirected to that function will now redirect to a small function that calls the new `HandlePrintMessageDetour` with a message source of "Game".
+- The hook that redirected to that function will now redirect to a small function that calls the new `HandlePrintMessageDetour` with a message source of `Game`.
 - The other `ChatGui` message printing functions will place messages into the queue with with the appropriate message source parameter(s), which will call the new `HandlePrintMessageDetour` function with those parameters.
-Most likely, there will be both internal and external versions of the message queueing functions so that plugins cannot impersonate or otherwise abuse the message source.
+There will be both internal and public versions of the message queueing functions so that plugins cannot impersonate or otherwise abuse the message source.
 - When queueing a message to be printed, the user can provide a callback that receives the message index once printed (since it is returned by the game function that prints to log).
+- Add a note to the documentation for `PrintChat` that describes how available context menu entries are determined.
+Those that require a content ID to be set will not be available from within the Dalamud API, requiring either Client Structs or manual invocation, depending on whether Client Structs even wants that function.
 - Fill in missing chat channel enums in `XivChatType`.
 - Add values to the enum for source/target flags, enabling combining enums for special case uses that may need it.[^5]
 - Implement extension methods for `XivChatType` that do the following: